 So, what to do instead?

-We’ve been thinking a lot about what true self care looks like—beyond the wine-laden bubble-bath—and we’ve determined it's knowing how to take care of yourself emotionally, especially when you’re deep in the emotional weeds.
+We’ve been thinking a lot about what true self care looks like—beyond the wine-laden bubble-bath—and we’ve determined that it's knowing how to take care of yourself emotionally, especially when you’re deep in the emotional weeds.
 It’s knowing how to talk your higher-self off the proverbial ledge before that bad mood or toxic thought takes on a larger-than-life role in your day, week or even year.

 Here are 5 go-to tips for resetting your thoughts when those moments strike, and the corresponding messages to keep you on track every step of the way.

 1. Write it out.

 You don’t need to become a professional journaler, or even write a particularly eloquent note-to-self.
 You just need a piece of paper and pen— or a blank note on your phone— where you can start writing and see what comes out.

 We’ve found that sometimes the things we know on a deeper level can get drowned out by anxiety, stress, fear or self-doubt, but once you give them permission to make themselves known in written word, they’ll emerge to guide you along the right path.
 Or, at the very least, they’ll show you that the thing causing negativity is not the thing at all, but rather, your negative thoughts about the thing.